 There’s a time & place to appreciate your natural baby hairs & let them fly free (& you should—they’re effortlessly exquisite, after all).

 Of course, there’s also an occasion to show off your edge game.
 Whether you’re dressing up your style or simply want to add a touch of sleek sophistication to your look, a well-laid edge can turn almost any hairstyle into a work of art.

 Consider PATTERN your mentor for all things hair-related.
-We’ve created a line of nourishing hair care & styling products to provide your unique hair texture with the most hydrating ingredients so you can embrace your otherworldly curls.
+We’ve created a line of curly hair tools & curly hair stylers to provide your unique hair texture with the most hydrating ingredients so you can embrace your otherworldly curls.
 Finish off your style with our Styling Cream & Edge Control, which helps you shape your any unruly edges while providing a subtle pop of shine.